ManiRamezanpour/Eccomerc-Shopping-Cart/README.md

 # Eccomerc-Shopping-Cart

-Shopping Cart with Html,Css and js this javascript coding is OOP(Object Oriented Programing)

-made by ManiRmp
+this project is dynamic shopping cart with javascript and coding with oop programing